raspberrypilearning/tweeting-babbage/worksheet.md

 You might want to think carefully about which Raspberry Pi model you use for the deployment.
 These instructions use a Model B+, which does (just) fit inside a Babbage, but a Raspberry Pi Zero, or Model A+ are smaller, lower-powered and better suited to a project like this.

-Other things to think about are WiFi, power and cost.
+Other things to consider are WiFi, power, and cost.

 ### WiFi

-Raspberry Pi 3 comes with built-in wireless connectivity, meaning you can connect to the Internet without any wires.
+Raspberry Pi 3 comes with built-in wireless connectivity, meaning you can connect to the internet without any wires.
 Other models do not have WiFi, but you can add a USB WiFi dongle.
 Alternatively you can use an Ethernet cable, but this restricts the portability of the project.

 The pictures below show the Babbage connected with an Ethernet cable.